aplteam/Cider/docs/Cider-User-Guide.md

 The first step carried out by `]Cider.OpenProject` is to create a namespace with the name `projectSpace` as a child of `parent`, when `parent` defaults to `#` but may be something like `⎕SE` or `#.Foo.Goo` etc.

-The `parent` must exist while the `parentspace` may or may not exist.
+The `parent` must exist while the `parentSpace` may or may not exist.
 If it does not, it is created.
-If it already exists it must not contain a namespace `CiderConfig`.
+If it does already exist then:

+* In case the namespace and the folder are both empty Cider carries on
+* In case only the namespace is empty Cider carries on
+* In case only the folder is empty Cider carries on
+* In case neither the namespace nor the folder are empty the user is asked whether she wants the namespace to be emptied; if not an error is thrown.

 #### 2. Setting system variables